Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Before you understand where to put an air purifier, it will help to understand how location impacts the efficacy of a purification device.
 Most air purifiers work by drawing air from the room into the purifier, where it is run through a filtration device.
 After that, the purified air is released back into the room.
 If you find out that it is not working well, consider where to sell air purifiers.

-With this information in mind, you can device where to place your air purifier.
-Here are some tips and guidelines to follow.
+With this information in mind, you can figure out where to place your air purifier.
+Here are some additional tips and guidelines to follow.

 Most air purifiers work by drawing air from the room into the purifier, where it is run through a filtration device.

-Air purifiers can be placed on the ground, but they truly excel when they are placed on a counter or shelf that is three to five feet off of the ground.
-This will allow the purifier to capture air that is moving horizontally and hotter-than-average air that is moving vertically.
+Air purifiers can be placed on the ground, but they truly excel when placed on a counter or shelf three to five feet off the ground.
+This will allow the purifier to capture air moving horizontally and hotter-than-average air moving vertically.
 For bedrooms, place an air purifier on a window sill or a nightstand.
 In office environments, feel free to place one right on top of the desk.
 Remember, you should not place it too far so that it becomes problematic when cleaning the electrostatic air purifier.
 And, if you have another filter type, then change the HEPA filter in your air purifier.